pR0Ps/music-symfarm/README.md

   -h, --help            show this help message and exit --clean               Clean the link directory of broken links and empty
                         directories
-  --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+  --rescan-existing     Rescan files that already have links pointing to them --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging level (default: INFO)
 ```